whymanasa/hedex-deploy-clean/README.md

 # Hedex - Multilingual Content Processing Platform
+With teh hope to make learners feel "Built for me".

 Hedex is a powerful web application that helps users process and understand content in multiple languages.
 It provides features for translation, summarization, and content analysis with support for various languages.